exercism/docs/building/tracks/new/dynamic-syntax-highlighting.md

 ### Enable language

-To enable CodeMirror support for your language, start a topic on the forum (https://forum.exercism.org/c/exercism/building-exercism/125).
+To enable CodeMirror support for your language, start a topic on [the forum](https://forum.exercism.org/c/exercism/building-exercism/125).
 We (Exercism) will then create a Pull Request that enables CodeMirror support for your language on the website.

 ### Using an existing plugin